 Contentment in marriage is a learned choice, as it is in other things (Phil 4:11).
 It is an attitude, not better circumstances (Phil 4:12).
 There is no perfect spouse, and there never will be.
 Neither is there a perfect job, business, house, car, or vacation.
 So the key to success in marriage is to be content – totally satisfied, even ravished – by the one you have married.
 Do not wait for the one you have to change, or wish you were with another.
 Great gain is godliness with contentment (I Tim 6:6), and it certainly applies to marriage.

 Husband, you have just read marital advice worth a fortune from the wisest man who ever lived, who had 1000 wives (I Kgs 11:3).
 Marital happiness, fulfilling love, and satisfying sex are dependent on you.
 The advice is simple: consider and treat her delicately with tender affection, choose to be always satisfied with her body and lovemaking, and focus on her devotion, love, and loyalty.
 You can be immensely happy!

-Wife, if your husband should be satisfied, even ravished, with you in the three ways described for a great marriage, what are you doing to make it possible?
+Wife, if your husband should be satisfied, even ravished, with you in the three ways described for a great marriage, what are you doing to help him?
 Are you a delicate and gracious creature deserving affection, like a loving hind and pleasant roe?
-Do you diet and exercise to maintain the resemblance of a woman’s body?
+Do you diet and exercise to maintain the resemblance of a woman’s hourglass body?
 Do you use it boldly for his regular pleasure?
 Do you lavish affection, devotion, lovemaking, and praise on him?
 Do you do it aggressively, with passion?
 Do you over- or under-whelm him?